No-Name-Yet-Exist/Conceptual-Topology/conceptual_topology.md

 # Introduction:
 Natural language exhibits variability, ambiguity, and strong context-dependence, challenging formal semantic modeling.
 However, through the lens of category theory and Z-frame used in this theory, certain latent regularities emerge.
 We explore the idea that word meaning is not merely a function of proximity in embedding space, but a topological structure defined by morphic continuity over conceptual anchors, called Z-frames.

-Content Note:
+### Content Note

-This article engages with metaphorical language, including references to bodily and emotional imagery, drawn from vocabulary present in cultural texts such as song lyrics.
-The analysis is purely structural and semantic in nature, focusing on how words relate within topological meaning frameworks.
-No explicit content is discussed or implied, and interpretations do not rely on the literal truth of any term’s usage—consistent with the perspective of category theory, which concerns itself with relational structure, not object-level attributes.
+This paper engages with metaphorically charged language, including references to bodily and emotional imagery, sourced from cultural texts such as song lyrics.
+However, all analysis is strictly structural and semantic in nature, focusing on the relational dynamics among lexical items within a category-theoretic framework.

+No literal interpretation of the terms is assumed or necessary.
+Consistent with the categorical perspective, attention is directed toward morphic relationships and topological coherence, rather than object-level attributes or empirical claims.

 # Semantic Projections and Topological Formalization